 The men’s race also ended with a come-from-behind victory.
 David Greene set a strong pace, but started to struggle somewhat in the final straight, allowing LJ van Zyl to pass him.
 The South African took the race in 48.87 and the Briton finished in 48.96, both men setting season’s bests.

 Cydonie Mothersill took the women’s 200m win in 22.84, just ahead of the fast-finishing Jamaican Rosemarie Whyte (22.87).

-In the longest race of the night, the 3000m Steeplechase, there was an expected 1-2-3 for Kenyan runners, led by Elijah Chelimo with 8:16.56.
-The home crowd also had something to cheer about, though, as Tomasz Szymkowiak finished a creditable fourth with a new personal best of 8:21.12.
+In the longest race of the night, the 3000m steeplechase, there was an expected 1-2-3 for Kenyan runners, led by Elijah Chelimo with 8:16.56.
+The home crowd also had something to cheer about, though, as Tomasz Szymkowiak finished a creditable fourth with a personal best of 8:21.12.

 Pawel Jackowski for the IAAF

 * pending the usual ratification procedures